banos/xxtmp-testmvc/examples/react-backbone/readme.md

-# React TodoMVC Example With Backbone Integration
+# React TobuyMVC Example With Backbone Integration

 This React example integrates Backbone for its model and router.
 Note that this is simply a showcase of third-party library integration; Backbone isn't the best candidate because of its mutative nature, which makes it hard to take advantage of some of React's more advanced performance tuning, i.e. [`shouldComponentUpdate`](http://facebook.github.io/react/docs/component-specs.html#updating-shouldcomponentupdate).
 The main React example uses a simple, custom immutable model.